Ca’del Bosco, Franciacorta, Cuvée Prestige, NV, Extra Brut, ABV 12.5%. 🇮🇹

 This wine is bright, elegant, and focused.
 It could cut through butter and is a delicious pairing with creamy, soft cheeses.👌👌👌

-Cheers! — 2 months ago
+Cheers! — a year ago

 Nose is so supple.
 Warming (not in an alcoholic sense) and comforting.
 Dried roses.
 Spices.
 As this opens, intense hand crushed rose petals.
 With some more time intense lilacs.
 I mean really intense like elite volnay intense.
 Wtf!?!